gian-solo/gian-solo.github.io/_posts/2019-04-03-whats-in-your-bag-guitar-player.md

 Nope, not I. I was really just curious to see what they carried in their bags.

-Unfortunately, I did not get any names or band names for that matter on who's item belongs to which bag.
+Unfortunately, I did not get any names or band names for that matter on who's item belongs to which bag or any of the specific brands, how much the cost was or if there are any patterns.
 I started asking questions out of curiosity, never imagining that I would write about it years later.
 Well, I'm writing it now.
 So, apologies to you reader as I don't have any info as to which artist or band let me peek into their bag.
 Again, it was all for my healthy obsession with gear bags and guitar players travels bags.
+But lucky for you, some of these items, that weren't previously readily available, can now be bought online through Amazon and other online music stores.

 Anyhow, here were some of the obvious answers:
 <ul>
-<li>Effects pedals (wah, delay, volume, noise gate, processor, overdrive)</li>
 <li>Deodorant</li>
+<li><a href="http://www.anrdoezrs.net/links/8982858/type/dlg/https://www.guitarcenter.com/Effects.gc?typeAheadRedirect=true">Effects pedals</a> (wah, delay, volume, noise gate, processor, overdrive)</li>
 <li>Warm clothing</li>
-<li>Backup amp</li>
+<li><a href="http://www.anrdoezrs.net/links/8982858/type/dlg/https://www.guitarcenter.com/Guitar-Amplifiers.gc?typeAheadRedirect=true">Backup amp</a></li>
 <li>Toiletries (Toothpaste, toothbrush, floss)</li>
-<li>Backup items (strings, picks, straps, pickups, capos)</li>
+<li><a href="http://www.anrdoezrs.net/links/8982858/type/dlg/fragment/narrowSideBar/https://www.guitarcenter.com/search?N=18993&Ntt=guitar+accessories&typeAheadRedirect=true&typeAheadSuggestion=true">Backup items</a> (strings, picks, straps, pickups, capos)</li>
 <li>Tools (drill, screwdriver, flathead, sodering kit, wire cutters)</li>
 <li>Clothing (socks, undies, shirts, jeans)</li>
 <li>Shaver/trimmer</li>